smancke/guble/README.md

 # Roadmap
 This is the current (and fast changing) roadmap and todo-list:

-## Release 0.1
-The first release 0.1 is expected start of January 2016 TODOs left for 0.1:
-* Make file store the default

 ## Roadmap Release 0.2
 This release contains a lot of small things and the JavaScript API.